laetadevelopment/luckdapp/ISSUES.md

 ## SSPWA

+### app header view

+- need button to connect MetaMask wallet that goes to create player view if address does not have player associated with it yet

 ### create player view

 - need to provide visual effect while transaction is pending
 - failed transaction needs to be indicated and Create Player button needs to be enabled again

+### dapp header view

+- need button to disconnect MetaMask wallet and return to intro view

 ### luck challenge view